HomeDirectoriesWhat is NAP in Business Listings?

 Citations are mentions of your NAP information on other websites, and they’re the building blocks of local SEO authority.
 Think of them as votes of confidence in your business’s existence and location.

-Quality citations come from authoritative directories, industry-specific platforms, and local business associations.
+Good citations come from authoritative directories, industry-specific platforms, and local business associations.
 A citation from your local chamber of commerce website carries more weight than one from a random blog.

-The quantity versus quality debate in citations has a clear winner: quality.
+The quantity versus quality debate has a clear winner: quality.
 Fifty citations from reputable sources beat 500 from spammy directories every time.
 Focus on getting listed in respected directories like Web Directory, industry-specific platforms, and local business organisations.

 Citation velocity matters too.
 Building 100 citations in a week looks suspicious.
 Spread your citation building over several months for a natural growth pattern that search engines trust.

-Honestly, I’ve seen businesses obsess over citation quantity while ignoring glaring NAP inconsistencies.
+I’ve seen businesses obsess over citation quantity while ignoring glaring NAP inconsistencies.
 One client had 300 citations but used three different phone numbers across them.
 Guess what?
 Their local rankings were abysmal despite all those citations.

 Success Story: A Manchester dental practice increased their new patient enquiries by 45% after conducting a citation audit and fixing NAP inconsistencies across 80 directories.
 The entire process took six weeks and cost less than a single month of Google Ads.

-Google Business Profile Optimization
+Optimising your Google Business Profile

-Common NAP Inconsistency Issues
+Common NAP inconsistency issues

 Let me share the horror stories and common pitfalls that plague businesses.
 These are the NAP nightmares that keep SEO consultants busy and business owners frustrated.